mattlianje/etl4s/docs/config.md

 # Configuration

 Make your pipelines configurable and reusable.
-Declare what each step needs, then provide config once.
+Declare what each step needs with `.requires`, then provide config once.
+The required context is automatically inferred.

 ```scala
 import etl4s._